Bigger, perhaps. Or highly specialized. Or nonsecular. Each a beautiful school in its own way.

 An International Baccalaureate World School, Magellan is authorized for the PYP and the MYP with Spanish immersion and Mandarin instruction.
 Serving students from pre-K through 8th grade, it offers an inquiry-based curriculum and differentiated learning in a multicultural community.
 (North Central Austin)

 A full-curriculum school specifically for children with dyslexia, Rawson Saunders provides individualized, multisensory, research-driven instruction in small classes.
 Serving 1st through 12th grades.
-(West Central Austin; moving to Southwest Austin in 2019)
+(West Central Austin)

 An independent, interdenominational school serving children pre-K through 8th grade, St. Francis is committed to meeting the individual needs of students from many diverse backgrounds with a range of learning abilities.
 (North Central Austin)

 Waterloo provides 9th–12th grade students a unique schedule—two courses at a time, in trimesters, with Fridays flexible for personalized experiences—to support deep, personalized learning and real-world local engagement.
 Project-based courses are designed to invite individualized, interdisciplinary study.
 Waterloo features dual-credit courses, internships, and mentorships as students mature into adulthood.
 (South Central Austin)